Emergency Basic Needs Program

 The Emergency Basic Needs Program offers a variety of emergency services including food, prescriptions (non-narcotic), gasoline vouchers, bus tokens, clothing, financial help with rent/mortgage, school supplies, and holiday food and toys.
 NAM’s Assistance Program does not help with utility bills.
 (Please call the United Way Help Line at 211 for assistance with your electric bill.)

 A satellite office of Harris County Social Services is also located at NAM for the convenience of NAM’s clients.
-You will need to contact HCSS at 713-696-7900 to schedule an appointment.
-In addition, a Community Outreach Specialist is housed in the Assistance Office one day per week and accepts appointments for S.N.A.P benefits.
-To schedule an appointment, you can call (281) 885-4555 extension 3345.
+You will need to contact HCSS at (713) 696-7900 to schedule an appointment.
+Please call NAM’s Assistance Office Front Desk at (281) 885-4597 for further information.

 One day, a smiling woman, by the name of Martha came to drop off a large donation of groceries to the Joanne Watford Nutrition Center.
 She explained, with tears in her eyes, that several months ago her husband had left her and her 3 children.
 She said she was on the verge of becoming homeless.
 She sought help from NAM and was able to receive assistance to help with her rent and utilities.
 Now she has a job and feels secure again.
 She said that she wanted to repay the kindness that was shown her when she was in need.
 She used some of her paycheck to buy groceries for the Joanne Watford Nutrition Center so that others could be blessed the way she felt she had been blessed by NAM.